Trends

 Premium tactile experience

-Heavy paper, leather binding, hot-stamped cover — it's a positioning signal.
-For a fine dining restaurant, QR feels "not serious".
+Heavy paper, leather binding, hot-stamped cover — a positioning signal.
+For fine dining, QR can feel "not serious".
 Paper menus stay an experience object.

 Network outages